-- New query moves towards relevant documents and away from nonrelevant documents. - Tradeoff α vs. β/γ: If we have a lot of judged documents, we want a higher β/γ. - Set negative term weights (if any) to 0, since "negative weight" for a term doesn't make sense in the vector space model.
+- New query moves towards relevant documents and away from nonrelevant documents. - Tradeoff α vs. β/γ: If we have a lot of judged documents, we want a higher β/γ. - Set negative term weights to 0. - "Negative weight" for a term doesn't make sense in the vector space model.